acads/ece521-generic-cache/README.md

     2, Issue "make clean && make" to build a non-QA version on the build.
 This should be used for final testing.
-    3. For debug purposes (which has debug traces, debug symbols and profiling enabled), issue, "make clean && make DEBUG=DBG_ON".
+    3. For debug purposes (which has debug traces, debug symbols and profiling enabled), issue, "make clean && make DEBUG="-g -pg -DDBG_ON"".
-    4. The executable generated will be named 'sim_cache'.
+    4. In both cases, 2 & 3, the executable generated will be named
+       'sim_cache'.

 Running the Generic Cache Simulator